 But the beauty of this is that it works exceptionally well.

 Moving on to owned media, there’s a lot you can do here when you activate social media influencer programs.
 It’s as easy as inviting an influencer to blog on your channel, company blog, newsroom, or your company LinkedIn page.
 You have gone through all these processes; you’ve built a relationship, and now you are asking them to be a part of your brand by participating in thought leadership and creating content.

 Another way to do this is to invite them to contribute to an eBook or white paper.
-You give them complete editorial control, and then you promote it with very targeted creative content.
+Again, you give them complete editorial control and promote it with very targeted creative content.

 And let me tell you.
-Spending 6 months diligently doing this day in and day out will produce results.
+Spending six months diligently doing this day in and day out will produce results.
 Here are more details about influencer activation.

 Influencer Activations with Paid Media: Sponsored Content and Ads

 In paid media, influencers can be used in two ways: through sponsored content or ads.
 With sponsored content, the influencer creates a post about your brand, product, or service and then promotes it across their channels.
 The key here is that the content must be authentic and align with the interests of the influencer’s audience.
 If it’s not, the sponsored content will likely be ignored.

 Ads are a bit different.
 Here, the influencer promotes your brand, product, or service through paid ads on their channels.
 These can be static (like a banner ad) or video ads.
 The advantage of using influencers for ads is that they come with built-in trust.
 Their followers already know, like, and respect them, so when they see an advertisement from an influencer, they’re more likely to pay attention to it.